solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 It is quite certain that small planets, weighing half of the Earth's kilograms, fall and therefore revolve.
 One can now think of the following options:

-1. The meteorites revolve outside the solar system (one such might have been observed by Petit in Toulouse)
+1. The meteorites revolve outside the solar system (one such might have been observed by [Frédéric] Petit in Toulouse)

 2. The meteorites revolve within the solar system: by itself around the sun — around the Sun with planets (perhaps even individuals with the Earth) — around the sun, the planets and their satellites